 - It doesn’t have to be used for a round-trip.
 While the benefit is often advertised as being for round trip itineraries, one-ways also work, as do routings that might not seem conventionally round trip (more below)

 - Travel can’t take place on partner airlines.
 The Companion Fare is only valid with paid fares on Alaska/Virgin/Horizon/etc.

 - Companion Fares can not be used with award tickets.
 Your travel needs to be a normal paid economy class fare.

-- At the time of writing this guide (3/12/18), the Alaska Airlines Visa Signature is offering the Companion Fare for $0 + taxes for the first year; in subsequent years, the Companion Fare costs $99 + taxes
+- The Alaska Airlines Visa Signature sometimes offers the Companion Fare for $0 + taxes for the first year (find the current offer information here); in subsequent years, the Companion Fare costs $99 + taxes

 Finding your Companion Fare code

 When you log in to your Alaska Airlines Mileage Plan account, you can find your Companion Fare(s) on the left side of your profile under “Discount and Companion Fare Codes” and “Valid”:

 Your valid Companion Fare code(s) will appear under the “Shop” button as seen in the image above.
 If you click on “Shop”, it will automatically populate that code in Alaska’s multi-city search tool: